a woman holding a 90s camcorder

 Hopefully, this camcorder buying guide has given you everything you need to know about where to buy 90s camcorders and what to look for.
 Any of the options we provided are excellent, but there are many options to choose from to produce nostalgic home movies and memories.

-Whichever type of video camcorder you decide to get, we strongly recommend getting all the videotapes digitized as soon as possible to ensure the memories are preserved forever.
+Whichever type of video camcorder you decide to get, we strongly recommend digitize home movies as soon as possible to ensure the memories are preserved forever.
 That goes for any other old videotapes you have lying around because they won’t last forever.

 Back to blog